newrelic/newrelic-python-agent/PROCESS.rst

 directory for the download with an ``.md5`` extension which contains the MD5 hash of the package.

-For more details on working the the New Relic download site and transferring files across see:
+For more details on working with the New Relic download site and transferring files across see:

 * https://newrelic.atlassian.net/wiki/display/eng/Python+Agent+Managing+The+Download+Site